ISCHEMIC STROKE / ACUTE THERAPY

 ESO 2021

-- new recommendations have been incorporated into the chapter Intravenous thrombolysis (IVT) and further into the tab “Comments to some contraindications“
+- new recommendations have been incorporated into the chapter Intravenous thrombolysis (IVT) and the tab “Comments to some contraindications“

 - see the full ESO guidelines 2021 here